Google Logo Design History – How it’s Changed Over 20 Years

 Google has been known to decide on its logo rapidly, but this design has been redesigned several times.

-Here’s a sneak preview of the different kinds of Google Logos from the very beginning of their initiation.
+Here’s a sneak preview of the different kinds of Google Logos from the very beginning of their initiation as a search engine powerhouse.

 The beginning of the Google Logo